oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 include methods, are considered to be important.
 (Section&nbsp;3)
 >
 >
-> * Compared to IMs, DMs define managed objects at a lower level of abstraction.
+> * Compared to IMs, [Data Models] define managed objects at a lower level of abstraction.
 They include implementation- and protocol-specific details, e.g., rules that explain how to map managed objects onto lower-level protocol constructs.
 (Section 4)